 H-2A workers are temporary, nonimmigrant workers lawfully admitted to the U.S. under the Immigration and Nationality Act (INA) to perform temporary or seasonal agricultural labor or services, per the U.S. Department of Labor.

-The Farmworker Protection Final Rule, announced in April and enacted in June, would provide strengthened worker protections in the H-2A program to help ensure the H-2A program doesn't have an adverse effect on the working conditions of similarly employed workers in the U.S.
+The Farmworker Protection Final Rule, announced in April and enacted in June, provides strengthened worker protections in the H-2A program to help ensure the H-2A program doesn't have an adverse effect on the working conditions of similarly employed workers in the U.S.

 The department said that workers employed under the H-2A program can face unique risks of exploitation, due to the temporary nature of the work, frequent geographic isolation and dependence on a single employer for housing, transportation and immigration status, as well as risks of human trafficking, unsafe transportation and retaliation.

 For workers not protected by the National Labor Relations Act, the rule would protect workers engaging in self-organization or concerted activities, according to the DOL.
-The NLRA grants those protections to most other private-sector employees, but not farmworkers, according to Reuters.
+The NLRA grants those protections to most other private-sector employees, but not farmworkers, according to an article from Reuters.

-The final rule strengthens protections for temporary agricultural workers by making several changes to H-2A program regulations to bolster the Department's efforts to prevent adverse effect on workers in the U.S. and ensure that H-2A workers are employed only when there are not sufficient able, willing and qualified U.S. workers available to perform the work, according to the DOL.
+The final rule strengthens protections for temporary agricultural workers by making several changes to H-2A program regulations to bolster the department's efforts to prevent adverse effects on workers in the U.S. and ensure that H-2A workers are employed only when there are not sufficient able, willing and qualified U.S. workers available to perform the work, according to the DOL.

 DOL rule is currently blocked in 17 states